Overview

 Existing contracts that require a Supplier ‘to aspire to commit’ to the Code, as amended from time to time

-Compliance with the revised Code remains aspirational until the existing contract expires or the relevant clause is amended
+Compliance with the Code remains aspirational until the existing contract expires or the relevant clause is amended

 Existing contracts that require mandatory compliance with the Code, as amended from time to time

-Compliance with the revised Code is mandatory
+Compliance with the Code is mandatory

 New contracts that include the new standard model clauses

-Compliance with the revised Code is mandatory
+Compliance with the Code is mandatory

-A benefit of the revised Code is that Suppliers will have more flexibility on how to demonstrate their compliance with the minimum mandatory standards.
+A benefit of the Code is that Suppliers will have more flexibility on how to demonstrate their compliance with the minimum mandatory standards.

 Factors such as business size, scale, complexity and the industry a Supplier operates in are all relevant when demonstrating compliance.